jamii/jamii.github.com/source/_posts/2013-05-21-flowing-faster-external-memory.markdown

 * What was I trying to remember to change X seconds ago?

 I've started using [deft](http://jblevins.org/projects/deft/) to answer both of these.
-Deft stores notes in a folder full of flat files and adds a simple incremental search buffer to emacs (searching > organising).
+Deft stores notes in a folder full of flat files and adds an incremental search buffer to emacs (searching > organising).
 This means that my notes are simple plain text which I can easily edit, backup, grep or serve on the web.

 For long-term memory I create a new note every time I solve a problem or learn something useful.
 Within emacs M-' brings up the deft window, typing triggers the incremental search and hiting Enter opens the first matching note.